charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 npm install --save-dev eslint eslint-plugin-react babel-eslint
 ```

+## Install Globally

-Perhaps it would make sense to install these globally, but for now, I'm doing it on a per-project basis.
+I now think there is value in installing these globally, and not just on a per-project basis.
 If you want to install it globally, try these commands:

 ```nohighlighting
 npm i -g eslint